 Ultimately, while these few hints and tips will save you time and help to keep you on track with your healthy eating goals, it is a change in mindset which is really the key.

-When you decide to put your health first and commit to a long, healthy, lifestyle, the extra time spent on making healthy food choices won’t feel like a hassle at all.
+When you decide to put your health first and commit to a healthier lifestyle, the extra time spent on making healthy food choices won’t feel like a hassle at all.

 It is never going to be as fast as microwave meals, but getting into good, non-negotiable habits will, over time, make you wonder what you used to spend all your spare time on!
 With these few habits in place, next time you bump into someone, and you tell them how busy you’ve been, watch them respond in shock “but you look so well!”